-The source code is available from the Launchpad project here.
-The easiest way to get the code is with bzr branch of the desired release, such as the following:
+The source code is available from the Percona XtraBackup Github project.
+The easiest way to get the code is with git clone and switch to the desired release branch, such as the following:

 You should then have a directory named after the release you branched, such as percona-xtrabackup.

 The following packages and tools must be installed to compile Percona XtraBackup from source.
 These might vary from system to system.

 $ apt-get install build-essential flex bison automake autoconf \ libtool cmake libaio-dev mysql-client libncurses-dev zlib1g-dev \ libgcrypt11-dev